INFORMATION SERVICES & PUBLICATIONS

 of July weekend.

-Art Around the Lake (Almanor) 3rd Saturday in July is sponsored in partnership
+Art Around the Lake (Almanor) the last Saturday in June, is sponsored in partnership

 with the Feather River Fine Art Guild (proceeds fund visual art supplies in the